Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 What you will find is help making sense of:

-When I talk about “better” nutrition, I don’t mean trend-based or extreme feeding.
-I mean food choices that prioritize ingredient transparency, digestibility, and your dog’s actual response — not just what the label promises.
+I mean food choices that prioritize ingredient transparency, digestibility, and — most importantly — your dog’s actual response.

 Sometimes that’s kibble with thoughtful support.